qmk/qmk_firmware/keyboards/waldo/keymaps/via/readme.md

-# The Default Waldo Layout
+# The Default VIA keymap for Waldo